 All human rights are universal, of equal importance, indivisible, interlinked and mutually reinforcing.
-They arise out of our fundamental human nature, they are expressed in our feelings, grow and remain through knowledge, practice and kindness.
+They arise out of our fundamental human nature and are expressed in our feelings and thoughts.
+They progress and remain through knowledge, practices and kindness.
 They are needed to build lasting and prosperous, thriving and humane societies and to for each and every one of us to fulfil our personalities.
-They are universal values, human and legal.
+They are universal values: human and legal values.